Quirindi

 Quirindi is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Quirindi, as per the latest Census, 96.0% of dwellings were houses, with the remaining 4.0% being semi-detached, apartments, or other types.
+In Quirindi, as per the latest Census evaluation, 96.0% of dwellings were houses, with the remaining 4.0% being semi-detached, apartments, or other types.
 This compares to Non-Metro NSW's 89.5% houses and 10.4% other dwellings.
 Home ownership in Quirindi stood at 47.4%, with mortgaged properties at 26.9% and rented ones at 25.7%.
-The median monthly mortgage repayment was $1,133, below Non-Metro NSW's average of $1,500.
-The median weekly rent in Quirindi was $230, compared to Non-Metro NSW's $300.
-Nationally, Quirindi's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median monthly mortgage repayment was $1,133, lower than Non-Metro NSW's average of $1,500.
+Median weekly rent in Quirindi was $230, compared to Non-Metro NSW's $300.
+Nationally, Quirindi's mortgage repayments were significantly lower at $1,133 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing